Thorn-Vouel-Berg Government: Domestic policy

+Family and penal law

-The liberal-socialist government enacted reforms of divorce laws, abortion laws and the penal code.
+The liberal-socialist government enacted reforms on divorce law, abortion law and the penal code.
 In 1974, adultery was decriminalised.
 The laws of 6 February 1975 and 5 December 1978 allowed divorce by mutual consent and for a specific reason (such as the couple not having lived together for three years).
-The law of 15 November 1978 legalised abortion, over the vehement opposition of the CSV's Deputies, who raised concerns over the life of the unborn child.
+The law of 15 November 1978 legalised abortion, despite vehement opposition from the CSV's deputies, who raised concerns over the life of the unborn child.
 In 1979, the death penalty was formally abolished.

+Birth rate

 In parallel with these changes in family and marriage law, the government was concerned with the demographic evolution of the country.
 Since the mid-1960s, fertility had continually declined.
 The birth rate, one of the lowest in Europe, was no longer enough to replace the generations, and pointed towards an ageing of the population.
 This deficit could only be remedied by an increase in immigration.
 To find solutions to the demographic crisis, the government asked an international expert, professor Gérard Calot, to report on the state of the Luxembourgish family and the problem of the declining birth rate.
-The conclusions he came to advocated an active family policy, the costs of which would however be difficult to sustain in times of economic crisis.
+The conclusions he came to advocated for an active family policy, the costs of which would however be difficult to sustain in times of economic crisis.